ekanshuj/ecom/README.md

 1. Clone this repository to your local machine
 2. Navigate to the project directory: <strong>`cd ecom`</strong>
 3. Install dependencies: <strong>`npm install`</strong>
-4. Create a .env.local file at the root of the project, and add your Firebase and Stripe API keys:
+4. Create an .env.local file at the root of the project, and add your Firebase and Stripe API keys:

                  NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=<your-stripe-publishable-key><br>
                  STRIPE_SECRET_KEY=<your-stripe-secret-key><br>